JustinHuang1111/DLCV_Final/README.md

 ```
 # How to run your code?
 * TODO: Please provide the scripts for TAs to reproduce your results, including training and inference.
 For example,
+Bash is not thoroughly tested.
+If possible, use the python commands above.
 **Need to preprocess first before inference and train**
 **Please strictly follow the file structure**

 ```shell script=
 bash preprocess.sh
 ```